mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

     !!!
 Note
         **Do not remove anything already present in the authorized_keys file.
 Be careful to append your key to the end of the file rather than replacing its contents.**

-## Testing your SSH Key Setup

-To ensure that your SSH key is correctly configured, follow these steps:

-1. Attempt to login on your terminal: `ssh your_username@cluster_address`.
-For more details, you can reference the [Getting Started Tutorial](../getting-started.md) page.
-2. If prompted for a password, the SSH key setup did not work.
-Recheck the steps and correct any issues.